zorael/kameloso/README.md

 **kameloso** sits and listens in the channels you specify and reacts to events, like bots generally do.

 Features are added as plugins, written as [**D**](https://www.dlang.org) modules.
-A variety comes bundled but it's very easy to write your own.
+A variety comes bundled and it's very easy to write your own.
 API documentation is [available online](https://zorael.github.io/kameloso).
 Any and all ideas welcome.

-Included is a framework that works with the majority of server networks.
-IRC is standardised but servers still come in [many flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png), where some outright [conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
+It works well with the majority of server networks.
+IRC is standardised but servers still come in [many flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png), where some [outright conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
 If something doesn't immediately work it's most often an issue of specialcasing for that particular IRC network or server daemon.

 ### Current functionality includes:

 * bedazzling coloured terminal output like it's the 90s
 * automatic mode sets (eg. auto `+o` for op)
+* looking up titles of pasted web URLs
+* `sed`-replacement of the last message sent (`s/this/that/` substitution)
 * user `quotes` service
 * saving `notes` to offline users that get played back when they come online
 * [`seen`](https://github.com/zorael/kameloso/blob/master/source/kameloso/plugins/seen.d) plugin; reporting when a user was last seen, written as a rough tutorial and a simple example of how plugins work
-* looking up titles of pasted web URLs
 * Reddit post lookup
 * [`bash.org`](http://bash.org) quoting
 * Twitch events; simple Twitch chatbot is now easy (see notes on connecting below)
-* `sed`-replacement of the last message sent (`s/this/that/` substitution)
-* piping text from the terminal to the server (Posix-like only)
+* piping text from the terminal to the server (Posix only)
 * mIRC colour coding and text effects (bold, underlined, ...), translated into Bash terminal formatting
 * [SASL](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer) authentication (`plain`)

 ### Current limitations:

-* building **may segfault the dmd compiler** if compiling in `plain` or `release` modes with dmd **up to version 2.079.0**; in some cases only `debug` works (bug [#18026](https://issues.dlang.org/show_bug.cgi?id=18026)); fixed in 2.079.1?
+* **the dmd and ldc compilers segfault** if building in anything other than `debug` mode (bug [#18026](https://issues.dlang.org/show_bug.cgi?id=18026), see more on build modes below).
+* **the gdc compiler segfaults** with an internal compiler error when building in any mode.
-* some plugins don't yet differentiate between different home channels if there is more than one
+* some plugins don't yet differentiate between different home channels if there is more than one.
-* quirky IRC server daemons that haven't been tested against can exhibit weird behaviour when parsing goes awry (need concrete examples to fix, please report abnormalities)
+* quirky IRC server daemons that have not been tested against may exhibit weird behaviour if parsing goes awry.
+Need concrete examples to fix; please report abnormalities, like error messages or fields silently having wrong values.

-Use on networks without [*services*](https://en.wikipedia.org/wiki/IRC_services) may be difficult, since the bot identifies people by their services (`NickServ`/`Q`/`AuthServ`/...) account names.
+Use on networks without [*services*](https://en.wikipedia.org/wiki/IRC_services) (`NickServ`/`Q`/`AuthServ`/...) may be difficult, since the bot identifies people by their account names.
 You will probably want to register yourself with such, where available.

 Testing is mainly done on [freenode](https://freenode.net), so support and coverage is best there.